 (Editor’s note: Oh, what a long, strange trip it’s been for former state Sen. Joel Anderson who, like Old Man River, keeps running for political office while playing fast and loose with campaign finance laws, along.

-Ten years ago, according to the San Diego Union Tribune Monday, November 4, when he was a state assemblyman from La Mesa, Joel Anderson was the subject of an investigation into questionable campaign contributions that ended with election regulators fining him $20,000 and the legislator admitting he made a mistake.
+Over 10 years ago, when he was a state assemblyman from La Mesa, Joel Anderson was the subject of an investigation into questionable campaign contributions that ended with election regulators fining him $20,000 and the legislator admitting he made a mistake.

 Anderson represented California’s 38th State Senate District from 2014 until he was term-limited out of office in 2018.
 The district runs through nearly one-third of San Diego County and includes El Cajon, Escondido, parts of San Diego, San Marcos, Valley Center, Ramona, Temecula and the Backcountry.

 Anderson won with 146,510 votes to 66,066 votes for Democrat Fotios “Frank” Tsimboukakis, a nearly 2-1 margin, in 2014.
 His term ends in 2018.
 Term limits passed in 1996 allows a person to serve a total of 12 years either in the Assembly, the Senate, or a combination of both.
 Anderson, 59, a Cal Poly Pomona graduate, first was elected to the House from the 77th District.

 Not that Anderson, former legislator of the year for the Koch Brothers infamous ALEC, has any forward thinking ideas or even ethical principles.

 Just a heavily tilted playing field with 200,864 registered Republicans and 148,774 registered Democrats as of October, 2016.
 No-party preference was indicated by 124,676 voters.